SteffenKockel/vtiger/DEVEL.md

 ## Set up the devel PC

+The approach is, to have the code on the host, but mount ist via ssh into the vm.
+This way, you can easily access the files via the IDE of your choice without any sshfs involved.

 ### Code

 Clone the repo into your Devel PCs home directory and setup a devel branch.